JMDKC/artangled-hugo/content/posts/2025-11-16-de-burca-cristea.md

 From which so much exploitation, ecological and human, resulted.
 And is replicated in similarly environmentally destructive extractive systems for other materials, in other times.
 A big backstory to these tiny, shiny artworks.

-This exhibition forms part of London Art + Climate Week, and runs parallel to the UN Climate Change Conference, [**COP30.**](https://unfccc.int/cop30)

 _A Threatened Landscape is at Cristea Roberts Gallery (London).
 23 October - 15 November 2025_